darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 * // add middleware to protect update and delete unless logged in as owner.

 * // next: only allow comment edit ad delete if logged in as author of the comment.
+* // only show comment edit and delete buttons for comments owned by currently logged in user.

 ### 360. Note about Comment Destroy lecture
 ### 361. Comment Destroy
 ### 362. Comment Authorization